Learning Outcomes

 This article has covered the following key knowledge points:

-- Hearsay is an out-of-court statement offered to prove the truth of the matter asserted (FRE 801(c)).
+- Hearsay is a statement that (1) was made out of court and (2) is offered to prove the truth of the matter asserted (FRE 801(c)).

 Key Terms and Concepts